Microsoft Employee Benefits

 STOCK AWARDS

 There are two main types of stock awards: On-hire stock awards and Annual stock awards.
-More than likely each of these types of awards will have their own vesting schedule.
+Typically, each award comes with a unique vesting schedule.

 Supplement Cash Flow Using Your Restricted Stock Units